temple-geography/fundamentals-of-gis/Lab_01_Introduction_to_ArcGIS.md

 ## Repairing Broken Data Links

 ArcMap and ArcCatalog should be closed when you begin this section.
-Your Lab 1 workspace folder should have a map document named Lab1.mxd which is linked to data in the Lab\_1 folder.
+Your Lab1 workspace folder should have a map document named Lab1.mxd which is linked to data in that folder.
 We are going to break that link and learn how to repair it.

-We are going to break the link by renaming the data folder.
-It could also be broken by moving the data to a new folder.
+We are going to break the link by moving the map document.
+It could also be broken by moving the data to a new folder, or, if the data were not in the same folder as the map document, by renaming the data folder.
 If you don’t have relative paths set (see next section), it can also be broken just by plugging your flash drive into a new computer and having it mount on a different drive letter.
 All of these are very common occurrences, so it is very likely that you will encounter broken data links when working with GIS.

-1. In File Explorer, rename the Lab1 subfolder to ‘~Lab1’ (that is, add a tilde at the front of the folder name).
-You can do this by pressing F2 on your keyboard or by single-clicking on the already selected folder.
+1. In File Explorer, move Lab1.mxd to the parent folder of Lab1.
+For example, if Lab1 is in a folder named GIS\_Class, move Lab1.mxd to GIS\_Class.
 2. Double-click Lab1.mxd to open ArcMap.
 Notice that the map canvas is empty, and all of the layers have a red exclamation mark next to them.
 This indicates that a layer is defined in the map document,